 • Mix the cream and milk together in a bowl and set aside.

-• Arrange an even layer of sweet potatoes in the skillet.
-Drizzle with a few tablespoons of the cream mixture, then season with salt, pepper, thyme, and sprinkle some of the cheese.
+• Spread the sweet potatoes in an even layer in your casserole dish, baking sheet, or skillet.
+Pour a few tablespoons of the cream mixture over the top, then season with salt, pepper, and thyme, and sprinkle with a little cheese.

-• Repeat the process with the remaining potatoes and cream, seasoning each layer, until you have 6-8 layers.
-Press down to fully submerge the potatoes in the cream mixture, and top with extra cheese if desired.
+• Repeat the process with the remaining potatoes and cream, seasoning each layer as you go, until you have 6–8 layers.
+Gently press down so the potatoes are fully coated in the cream mixture, and add extra cheese on top if you like.

-• Cover the skillet or the baking dish with foil and bake for 30 mins.
-Uncover and continue baking for 30-45 minutes, or until the cream is absorbed, the potatoes are tender, and the top is golden brown.
+• Cover the skillet or baking dish with foil and bake for 30 minutes.
+Then uncover and bake for another 30–45 minutes, or until the cream is absorbed, the potatoes are tender, and the top is golden brown.

 • Remove from the oven and let it rest for 15 minutes before serving.